Invicticus/sauce-demo-TA/README.md

 # **Project Description**

 This project was created based on a challenge issued by RealDecoy.
-This repository contains a Python script for testing a website using Selenium.
+This repository contains a Python script for testing a website using Selenium and pytest.
 The website being tested is https://www.saucedemo.com.

 The script includes the following test cases: